 Depending on the quantity you are working with, you only need about 5 minutes max from mixing to cutting up.

-Use cold butter for optimum result.
+Use cold butter for an optimum result (flaky biscuit).

 You can add sugar to this recipe but it is not necessary since you would likely be eating it with jam